solarslurpi/audio_notes/README.md

 This is a real pain.
 The challenge is an authenticated connection is required to download age restricted videos.
 I ended up having to install Firefox.
 Then copied the cookie file (`Cookies.sqlite`) from Firefox to the WSL environment.
 To get to the cookies file in Firefox, enter `about:support` in the address bar and open the `Profile Folder`.
 From here, you can go to the directory where the cookies file is stored.
 I copied this file into `WSL` in the directory `~/.mozilla/firefox/`.
 Then `yt-dlp` worked on age restricted videos with the `--cookies-from-browser firefox` option  added.

 __Note:__ _What this probably means is that I need to run the scrip in the `WS>` `~` (`/root`) directory._

+## Downloading Livestreams
+I was looking at Reddit and a comment noted `yt-dlp --live-from-start [url]` will work on live streams.
+I have not tested this yet.

 ## 💾 Challenge When Notes are on Google Drive
 __NOTE:__ _I started writing the transcribed note to Google Drive.
 This is easy if Windows.
 With WSL, the file system is completely different.
 I try the approach below which works "most of the time".
 However, I am having an easier time just writing the notes to a WSL local directory and then copying them to Google Drive from there._